 TUNNEL APPROACH AND FOUR-TRACK JERSEY CITY STATION AT HAMILTON PARK

 The tracks of the station effectively form two double-track lines on emerging from the Financial District Tunnel, which would be aligned with Chambers Street across the river, then turning south, to the proposed Financial District station at West Street opposite World Financial Center, with the Calatrava winged structure as the main "train hall".
 A number of important and desirable passenger lines can be made to converge at the Financial District station: the West Side Line described here, and an Atlantic Avenue line for direct airport and LIRR access, plus the Harbor Circumferential scheme also described here, below.
-Going west, the two double-track lines would enter the Bergen Arches, with one line running to a high speed connection with the Morris & Essex Line at West End Junction, and thereby on to a junction with the existing Northeast Corridor at a revised Sawtooth Bridge interlocking.
+Going west from the Jersey City station the two double-track lines would enter the Bergen Arches, with one line running to a high speed connection with the Morris & Essex Line at West End Junction, and thereby on to a junction with the existing Northeast Corridor at a revised Sawtooth Bridge interlocking.
 The other one would serve several lines branching out in a generally northerly direction, including notably the Boonton Line - the most grievously ignored yet essential passenger line in the nation - the Bergen/Main, with addition of a Direct Main, and Secaucus Junction platforms therefor, eliminating the circuitous, low-speed run-around devised north of the station to access it in the '90s.
-There would also be a direct connection to the NYS&W West Shore Line available, plans for passenger service over which have been contemplated from time to time.
+There would also be a direct connection to the NYS&W West Shore Line available, as plans for passenger service over there have been contemplated off-and-on for a long time.

 GRADE-SEPARATED CONNECTIONS TO MORRIS & ESSEX AND BERGEN-MAIN LINES